Yiannis1234/ocado-foresight-presentation/presentation_script.md

 **Stop Building Giant Hubs.** We must stop spending money on new giant warehouses today.

 **2. New Research Goal (The Green Layer):**
-Focus on **'Soft Robotics'**.
-We need to invent robots that are gentle with fruit and can work in old, messy buildings.
+Focus on **'AI Vision & Soft Hands'**.
+We need to teach our robots to see and hold delicate food so they can work in old shops.

 **3. New Business Plan (The Orange Layer):**
 We stop being a construction company.
-Instead, we sell **'The Brain'** (our Software).
-We license our technology to supermarkets so they can upgrade *their* stores, rather than building our own."
+Instead, we sell **'The Brain'** (our AI Software).
+We license our AI to supermarkets so they can run their own local robot networks."

 **[CLICK TO NEXT SLIDE]**